difiore/ethogrammar/README.md

 ### class of behavior

-Definition: A group of several related types of behavior.
+Definition: A category containing related types of behavior.

 Notes: